smarter-sh/smarter/README.md

 Smarter brings a [yaml-based manifest file](./smarter/smarter/apps/plugin/data/sample-plugins/example-configuration.yaml) approach to prompt engineering, originally inspired by the [kubectl](https://kubernetes.io/docs/reference/kubectl/) command-line interface for [Kubernetes](https://kubernetes.io/).

-### Smarter ChatBot APIs
+### Smarter Agentic Intent APIs

-The following collection of rest api url endpoints are implemented for all Smarter chatbot, where `example` is the name of the chatbot.
-The chatbot sandbox React app and configuration api are available via these two url's, both of which require authentication and are only available to user associated with the Account to which the chatbot belongs.
+The following collection of rest api url endpoints are implemented for all Smarter agentic intents, where `example` is the name of the intent.
+The intent sandbox React app and configuration api are available via these two url's, both of which require authentication and are only available to user associated with the Account to which the agentic intent belongs.

 ```console
 https://platform.smarter.sh/chatapp/example/